Code4SA/mma-dexter/README.md

 * make the changes elsewhere, commit to git and push to github
 * `fab prod deploy`

+### Deploying database changes

+Dexter uses [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/) (which uses Alembic) to handle database migrations.

+To add a new model or make changes, update the SQLAlchemy definitions in `dexter/models/`.
+Then run

+    python app.py db migrate --message "a description of your change"

+This will autogenerate a change.
+Double check that it make sense.
+To apply it on your machine, run

+    python app.py db upgrade head

+To deploy it remotely, ensure it is committeed and pushed, then run:

+    fab production deploy migrate restart

 ## Database

 The server expects MySQL 5.6 because it uses the CURRENT_TIMESTAMP default value on a DATETIME column, [as described here](http://shankargopal.blogspot.com/2013/03/mysql-566-timestamp-columns-and-default.html).
 This means on some systems you'll need to [upgrade from 5.5 to 5.6](https://rtcamp.com/tutorials/mysql/mysql-5-6-ubuntu-12-04/).